sachaarbonel/mergekit/README.md

 git clone https://github.com/arcee-ai/mergekit.git
 cd mergekit

+# Basic installation
 pip install -e .  # install the package and make scripts available

+# Installation with Poetry (recommended)
+poetry install  # install the base package

+# To include Whisper ASR evaluation tools
+poetry install --with whisper

+# To include vllm support
+poetry install --with vllm
 ```

 If the above fails with the error of: